What is ZTNA (Zero Trust Network Access)?

 Conclusion

-Zero Trust Network Access has emerged as a critical security framework for any organisation catering to remote, hybrid or distributed work forces.
+Zero Trust Network Access has emerged as an essential security framework for any organisation catering to remote, hybrid or distributed work forces.
 By mitigating the threats posed by moving the network boundaries to less secure locations, ZTNA allows greater flexibility and scalability for network architectures.

 The core principles of “never trust, always verify” ensure that users only get minimal access to the network and reduces the potential attack plane for breaches, thus reducing overall threat to the network.